stevenlaw892001/NetworkTrafficEmailer/CONTRIBUTING.md

 Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure respectful and inclusive interactions.

 ## Questions?
-Feel free to open an issue or contact me via GitHub (@your-username).
+Feel free to open an issue or contact me via GitHub (@stevenlaw892001).